 Please note: Students enrolled in this course will complete not only the text but will also complete one 3-5 page end of year project, thus earning this course the distinction of being a writing intensive course.
-The student completing this course earns 1-high school course credit.
+The student completing this course earns 1 high school course credit.

-Instructors: Andy Newman - Email : a.newman.scholeacademy@gmail.com
+Instructor: Mr. Peter Belfry - Email : pbelfry.scholeacademy@gmail.com